widmogrod/mkunion/docs/getting_started.md

 mkunion -i example/vehicle.go
 ```

-In feature we plan to add `mkununion watch ./...` command that will watch for changes in your code and automatically generate union types for you.
+In future I plan to add `mkununion watch ./...` command that will watch for changes in your code and automatically generate union types for you.
 This will allow you to remove `//go:generate` directive from your code, and have faster feedback loop.

 ### Match over union type